citp/privacy-policy-historical/a/ag/agi/agiledomainsearch.com.md

-> *The following text is extracted and transformed from the agiledomainsearch.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606020551id_/http%3A//agiledomainsearch.com/terms-privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the agiledomainsearch.com privacy policy that was archived on 2017-11-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171110115809id_/http%3A//agiledomainsearch.com/terms-privacy) for the most accurate reproduction.*

 # Terms & Privacy

-**JLCO Group** (“us”, “we”, or “our”) operates the http://agiledomainsearch.com website (the “Service”).
+**Navy Digital** (“us”, “we”, or “our”) operates the http://agiledomainsearch.com website (the “Service”).

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.